How Does SoundCloud Work: An Inspiring Success Story

 • The Inevitable Downfall

 By May 2014, SoundCloud was one of the most-loved startups in Berlin.
 But then, destiny had different plans.
 Twitter planned to acquire the platform after its attempt to launch a music platform failed at the same time.
 But, the deal was not successful as SoundCloud asked for $1 Billion while its valuation was $700 Million.
-It could also be because SoundCloud always had copyright infringement issues even after its best efforts.
+It could also be because SoundCloud always had copyright infringement issues, even after its best efforts.

-After that, the hard time started for SoundCloud.
+After that, the hard times started for SoundCloud.
 In 2015, Sony pulled its music by many popular artists from the platform as it wasn’t making enough money on it.
 Winds got a lot rougher when PRS for Music commenced legal proceedings after 5 years of unsuccessful negotiations.

 • The Destruction: Just When You Think It Can’t Get Any Worse, It Can.